taheeraahmed/Bachelor/src/writeToFile/README.md

 ### initSD

-`void initSD` initializes the SD card.
+`void initSD` initializes the SD card, and takes in one parameter, the chip select pin.

 ### createFile